yaswant2403/atlasaiteam/README.md

   1. **[Highly Recommended]** Have an MySQL server setup.
 Once your server is setup, you would create a database using the `dump.sql` file giving you a local copy of the database on cPanel.
 This gives you access to the **full functionality** and features of the application.

-  2. If you only want to interact with the **frontend** (changing styling or HTML) of the application, then you may opt-in with this version where there doesn't exist any authentication or database connections.
+  2. If you only want to interact with the **frontend** (changing styling or HTML) of the application, then you may choose to go with this version where there doesn't exist any authentication or database connections.
 However, this does **NOT include the ACCOUNT** page and only has a semifunctional Spotlight page.

 ### Prerequisites